Richey Edwards: Literature and other cultural influences

+Edwards' lyrics have often been of a highly poetic nature and at times they reflected his knowledge of political history.

 Books about Edwards

+In 2019, Sara Hawys Roberts and Leon Noakes published Withdrawn Traces: Searching for the Truth About Richey Manic (Penguin books, 2019) an official biography that provides fresh evidence that Edwards may have staged his disappearance.
+The book was published with consent from Edwards' sister, Rachel Edwards, who also wrote the foreword.

 In 2009, Rob Jovanovic's book A Version of Reason: The Search for Richey Edwards of the Manic Street Preachers was published.
 The book was written with the goal of providing an authoritative factual account, pieced together through testimonials from those close to Edwards before his disappearance.
 A novel by Ben Myers, entitled Richard: A Novel, was published on 1 October 2010 through Picador.
-Richard purports to be a fictionalised account of Edwards' life "as he might have told it."
+Richard purports to be a fictionalized account of Edwards' life "as he might have told it."
 A 2015 novel by Guy Mankowski, entitled How I Left The National Grid, was heavily informed by Edwards and his disappearance.
-Howard Marks has also written a book about Edwards, Sympathy for the Devil, although his name has been changed to fictionalise the story.
+Howard Marks has also written a book about Edwards, Sympathy for the Devil, although his name has been changed to fictionalize the story.

-In 2019, Sara Hawys Roberts and Leon Noakes published Withdrawn Traces: Searching for the Truth About Richey Manic, a book that claimed to provide fresh evidence that Edwards staged the disappearance.
-The book was published with consent from Edwards' sister, Rachel Edwards, who also wrote the foreword.